steve-caiula/Fan-Cooling-System/README.md

 flickering.
 As a solution, the "FAN OK" print was moved inside a `if (fan_status == FAN_OK)` check within each temperature range block, so row 2 is written only once per cycle regardless of fan status.

-#### LCD Character Overflow
-`lcd_print()` does not check the string length before printing.
-A potential overflow would write to DDRAM beyond the last visible character, but the NHD-0420H1Z has 40 DDRAM cells per row with non-contiguous addresses between rows, so an overflow on one row does not corrupt the adjacent row.
-All strings passed to `lcd_print()` are padded with trailing spaces to overwrite any residual characters from previous prints, avoiding visual artifacts without calling `LCD_CLEAR_DISPLAY` on every cycle, which would cause visible flickering due to the 1.52ms execution time of the clear command.

 ### Known Limitations and Future Improvements